mzemel/iim/README.md

-OPTIMIZATION
+REFACTORING

 1. Explain your improvement process, and why you chose each step.

   Well, the first step was understanding the code that was written.
-Variables named `q` and `ys` (which I still have no idea what it stands for) seemed to hold arbitrary values and go through convolution modifications.
+Variables named `q` and `ys` (which I still have no idea what it stands for) seemed to hold arbitrary values and go through convoluted modifications.

   For example, on line 8: